yasirxubair/myisland/README.md

-# This is my first React.js based project
+# This was my very first React.js-based project where I learned about the components, hooks,  props, promises, and SCSS